scoskey/m387/homework.md

 ## Week 6

+* Holiday on Monday!
-* Reading for Wednesday: Section 3.3
+* Reading for Wednesday: Review, preview section 3.3
 * Group work for Wednesday: Catch up and/or bonus problems!
 * No new homework due next week